ulisses31/ContactsAPI/README.md

    "MobilePhoneNumber": "+44 765454457"
 }

+Note: The idea here is that users and contacts are inserted without any skills and the skills are added later by invoking the create contactSkill in the api.
+Of course before calling the contactSkill create web method to say which skills a contact has, we must have created an entry in the Skills table before using the create Skill web method.
+Users, Contacts, Skills and ContactSkills tables are all using integer primary keys.

 If you're using Postman to test, you can select "Bearer Token" in the "Authorization" tab and insert the given toke there.

 # Other example calls